kulpojke/geog441/README.md

 	+ Include an in-text citation for claims made like this (Author, year)
         	- For example: “In riparian habitats,  aardvarks show a preference for nesting in oak trees (Horkenborkenstiein et al., 2025).”
         	- OR: "Horkenborkenstiein et al. (2025) found that in riparian habitats,  aardvarks show a preference for nesting in oak trees."
-    	+ Each cited source should be listed in the References section in alphabetical order.
+    	+ Each cited source should be listed in the references section in alphabetical order.

-7. Contributions - describe 'who did what' on this report.
+7. Contributions - describe who did what.